afifaniks/repo-qa/README.md

 - [License Policy Quick Reference](docs/license-policy.md) for allowed/prohibited licenses

 ## Generative AI Usage
-GitHub Copilot with Claude Sonnet 4 was used to generate boilerplates, documentation, etc. of this project.
+GitHub Copilot with Claude Sonnet 4 was used to generate boilerplates, documentation, etc. for this project.
 However, all the generated contents were manually validated.